1kikobtw/qb-target-reimagined-main/qb-target/README.md

 - Support checking for job, gang, citizenid, items, or specific entities
 - Utilise the `canInteract` function for advanced checks to show or hide an option based on any trigger
 - Ped spawner to spawn peds and assign target options to them all in one place
+- New hold to interact system
+- Target toggle base